 Paid sick leave is a significant fringe benefit for a UW System unclassified employee.
-In accordance with Chapter UWS 19, Wisconsin Administrative Code and the Wisconsin Family and Medical Leave Act, employees may use sick leave during periods of illness, injury, disability, pregnancy or bereavement upon the death of a family member as well as during periods associated with attendance upon immediate family members whose condition requires direct care, the birth of a natural child, or the placement of a child with the employee for adoption.
-In the event of an employee's death, lay off or retirement, the accumulated sick leave value is used to pay for state group health insurance premiums.
+In accordance with Chapter UWS 19, Wisconsin Administrative Code and UPG 9 and 10, employees may use sick leave during periods of illness, injury, disability, pregnancy or bereavement upon the death of a family member as well as during periods associated with attendance upon immediate family members whose condition requires direct care.
+The federal or Wisconsin Family Medical Leave Act may allow use of sick leave for additional purposes, see section 5.5.15.
+In the event of an employee's death, layoff or retirement, the accumulated sick leave value is used to pay for state group health insurance premiums.